Patrice Simon

 Patrice Simon (born 1969) is a French chemist in the field of materials science and electrochemistry.
-He is currently a Distinguished Professor at the Université Paul Sabatier since 2007.
-His research activities are focused onto the modification of the material/electrolyte interfaces in electrodes for electrochemical energy storage devices such as supercapacitors and batteries.
-He is also former Director of the European Research Institute "ALISTORE ERI", and currently deputy director of the French Newtwork on Electrochemical Energy Storage (RS2E).
+He is currently a Distinguished Professor at the Université de Toulouse (former Université Toulouse III Paul Sabatier) since 2007.

+His research focuses on the synthesis and characterization of materials for electrochemical energy storage applications, particularly for power systems (supercapacitors and batteries).
+More specifically, he develops advanced electrochemical characterization techniques to understand the charge storage mechanisms in confined environments, a research topic he initiated in 2006 with Yury Gogotsi.

+He currently serves as Director of the research network on electrochemical energy storage RS2E.
+Alongside Hélène Burlet (CEA), he also leads the "Priority Research Programs and Equipment" (PEPR) Batteries, funded as part of the national battery acceleration strategy.

+Patrice Simon is Fellow of the French Academy of Sciences, of the French Academy of Technologies.
+He was also appointed as Fellow of the European Academy of Sciences and Academia Europaea.

 Biography

-Simon studied at École Nationale Supérieure des Ingénieurs en Arts Chimiques et Technologiques (ENSIACET) in Toulouse, graduating with M.S. in Metallurgy (1992) and Ph.D. in Materials science (1996).
-Thereafter he worked as Assistant Professor of Electrochemistry at the Conservatoire National des Arts et Métiers in Paris, and from 2001 at the CIRIMAT laboratory of materials science, Université Paul Sabatier, Toulouse.
+Simon studied at École Nationale Supérieure des Ingénieurs en Arts Chimiques et Technologiques (ENSIACET) in Toulouse, graduating with M.S. in metallurgy (1992) and Ph.D. in Materials science (1996).
+Thereafter he worked as assistant professor of Electrochemistry at the Conservatoire National des Arts et Métiers in Paris, and from 2001 at the CIRIMAT laboratory of materials science, Université Paul Sabatier, Toulouse.
 He received his D.Sc. from Université Paul Sabatier in 2002 and was appointed full Professor of Materials Sciences at CIRIMAT in 2007.
 He was promoted as Distinguished Professor in 2014.
+From 2010 to 2017 he served as Director of the European Research Institute ALISTORE ERI.
+He was awarded two ERC Grants, in 2012 and 2020.